According to internal data from Reassured, the average cost…

 If you’re requested to attend a medical then it’ll be arranged at a time and date to suit you, at your local GP surgery or pharmacy.

 It’s typically carried out by an NHS nurse or healthcare professional and takes around 20 - 30 minutes.

 How much is a life insurance medical exam?

-If your life insurance provider requires you to undergo a medical, they'll cover the cost of the examination.
+If a life insurance provider requests that you to undergo a medical, they'll cover the cost of the exam.